jaysylvester/citizen/README.md

     http://www.cleverna.me/article/My-Clever-Article-Title/page/2

-This SEO content must always follow the controller name and precede any name/value pairs.
-You can access it generically via `route.descriptor` or within the `url` scope (`url.article` in this case), which means you can use it as a unique identifier (more on URL parameters in the [Controllers section](#controllers)).
+This SEO content must always follow the controller name and precede any name/value pairs, including the controller action.
+You can access it generically via `route.descriptor` or within the `url` scope (`url.article` in this case), which means you can use it as a unique identifier (more on URL parameters in the [Route Controllers section](#route-controllers)).

-The SEO content can consist of letters, numbers, dots (.), and the tilde (~) character.